-"And Jesus answered and said unto him.
-Blessed art thou.
-Simon Bar-iona: for flesh and blood hath not revealed it unto thee, but my Father which is in heaven" (Matthew 16:16-17).
+"And Jesus answered and said unto him, Blessed art thou, Simon Bar-jona: for flesh and blood hath not revealed it unto thee, but my Father which is in heaven" (Matthew 16:16-17).

-Peter's preparation to be a special witness of Christ included several somewhat private experiences with Jesus.2 Such personalized counsel and direction often came when he approached the Savior with questions or whenever Christ perceived he needed further training.3
+Peter's preparation to be a special witness of Christ included several somewhat private experiences with Jesus.
+Such personalized counsel and direction often came when he approached the Savior with questions or whenever Christ perceived he needed further training.

-Peter was also perhaps the most reprimanded of all Christ's disciples.4 Remarkably, Peter chose not to be offended but rather continued following the Master, daily adding to his witness and learning of Him.5
+Peter was also perhaps the most reprimanded of all Christ's disciples.
+Remarkably, Peter chose not to be offended but rather continued following the Master, daily adding to his witness and learning of Him.

 The Galilean fisherman's preparation culminated in what he witnessed following the Crucifixion.
 Upon hearing of the empty tomb, Peter rushed to see for himself and left "wondering in himself at that which was come to pass" (Luke 24:1-12; see also John 20:1-9).
 Luke records that sometime that same day, the resurrected Savior appeared privately to Peter, though we know little of that event (see Luke 24:34; 1 Corinthians 15:3-7).
-Later that evening, the risen Lord appeared to the Apostles and some other disciples, inviting them to feel the wounds in His body.
+Later that evening, the risen Lord appeared to the Apostles and some other disciples, inviting them to feel the wounds in His

+Peter knew that Jesus of Nazareth was more than a mere man, for he saw Him give sight to the blind, cleanse the leper, cause the lame to walk, and raise the dead. body.
 He then opened their understanding of how His Resurrection fulfilled the prophecies written in the law of Moses and the scriptures, declaring, "Ye are witnesses of these things" (see Luke 24:36-48; see also Mark 16:14; John 20:19-23).
-The 11 disciples later traveled to Galilee, as the Savior had instructed them, and there on "a mountain where Jesus had appointed them," He assured them,
+The 11 disciples later traveled to Galilee, as the Savior had instructed them, and there on "a mountain where Jesus had appointed them," He assured them, "All power is given unto me in heaven and in earth" (see Matthew 28:7, 10, 16-20).